mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Vim extension

 * under "Customize" on "Welcome" screen, install keyboard shortcuts for Vim
-* can save with cmd-s in addition to :w
+* can save with ctrl-s (cmd-s) in addition to :w

 ## Workspaces